0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Environmental/Week 7/Environmental Issues - Week 7 Day 1.md

 1. Habitat Destruction/Fragmentation
 	- Ex.
 Swamps can be destroyed for farming, but it is very critical at buffering storms
 	- Ex.
-Fishermen can explode the coral reef to pick up
+Fishermen can explode the coral reef to pick up the remaining species
 	- Ex.
-Trawling
+Trawling: Literally scrapping the bottom floor to find just one species
+		- Leads to a lot of *bycatch*
+	- The MOST important
-2.
+2. Invasive Species
+	- Transferred where they do NOT occur naturally
+	- Ex.
+Lake Victoria in Africa has a ton of different fish
+		- Nile perch were intorduced into Lake Victoria
+		- Destroyed